-For expats who prefer a luxurious lifestyle, expensive cities such as Rome and Milan offer extravagant accommodations.
-Rent a small one bedroom apartment near the city center in a major city and you’re likely to spend at least $1,500 per month.
+For expats who prefer a luxurious lifestyle, the most expensive cities such as Rome and Milan offer accommodations for a significant price.
+Rent a small one-bedroom apartment near the city center in a major city, and you’re likely to spend around USD$1,150-$1,400 per month.
 In general, living in Rome or Milan is comparable to living somewhere like New York City or London.

-For something more understated, small towns in the southern regions offer apartments with a monthly rent as low as $600 per month.
+For something more understated, small cities like Lecce in the southern regions offer apartments with monthly rent as low as USD$350-$430 per month.

-If you prefer something in between, you can expect to pay around $1,000 for a one-bedroom rental in a mid-sized city.
+If you prefer something in between, you can expect to pay around USD$690-$850 for a one-bedroom rental in a mid-sized city like Florence.

-One of the best things about living as an expat in Italy is getting to enjoy all the incredible Italian food.
-The handmade pasta, local cheeses, and unbelieve wine are second to none.
-Compared to North America, local food is very affordable, but you can expect imported products from the U.S. to be more expensive than what you’re used to.
+One of the best things about living as an international citizen in Italy is enjoying all the incredible Italian food.
+The handmade pasta, local cheeses, and unbelievably good wines are second to none.
+Compared to North America, local food is very affordable, but you can expect imported products from the U.S. to be more expensive than back home.

-Eating out in a big city will cost you about the same as in the U.S. A typical lunchtime meal costs $15.
-In a smaller town, you can enjoy a great local meal for under $10.
-When you’re in the mood for a nicer restaurant, expect to pay around $80 for dinner for two (including a bottle of wine).
+Eating out in a big city will cost about the same as in the USA.
+A typical lunchtime meal costs USD$14-$17.
+In a smaller town, you can enjoy a great local meal for under USD$14-$17.
+If you’re in the mood for a nicer restaurant, expect to pay around USD$46-$57 for dinner for two (including a bottle of wine).

-Entertainment prices in Italy are very similar to prices in the U.S. Hit a local pub and you’ll pay $5-$6 for a pint of beer.
-Head to the movies and you’ll spend $20 on tickets for two people.
+Entertainment prices in Italy are very similar to prices in the U.S. Hit a local bar, and you’ll pay USD$4.60-$5.60 for a pint of beer.
+Head to the movies, and you’ll spend USD$16.50-$20.20 on tickets for two people.